marcusjrc/ror-saas-boilerplate/README.md

 ## Testing and Linting
 1. For linting, standardrb is used, use `standardrb` to run
 1. RSpec is to be used for testing going forward, using `bundle exec rspec`.
-TODO: Controller tests to be migrated to features, along with factories (using Factory Bot) instead of fixtures
+TODO: Controller tests to be migrated to rspec controller & feature tests - along with factories (using Factory Bot) instead of fixtures.

 ## To do..
 1. Set up feature testing using Rspec